callahanrts/multinews/README.md

 Purpose
 -------
-To get familiar with GO and Angular.js while building an interesting and fun application.
+To get familiar with Go and Angular.js while building an interesting and fun application.

 Installation
 --------------